zhoumingjun/blog-hugo/content/post/rl/1_introduction_to_reinforcement_learning.md

 +++

 ## About Reinforcement Learning

-What makes reinforcement learning di↵erent from other machine learning paradigms?
+What makes reinforcement learning different from other machine learning paradigms?

 - There is no supervisor, only a reward signal
 - Feedback is delayed, not instantaneous